-Employers may also be required by law to provide health insurance coverage, public transportation benefits, meal breaks, sick leave, family leave, voting leave, jury duty leave, military leave, and other benefits.
+Employers may also be required by law to provide health insurance coverage, public transportation benefits, meal breaks, sick leave, voting leave, jury duty leave, military leave, and other benefits.

-Employers should ensure that their policies and procedures comply with federal, local and state laws, including but not limited to the federal Fair Labor Standards Act (FLSA), the Family Medical Leave Act (FMLA), New York State Labor Laws, New York State Paid Family Leave Law and New York City's Earned Safe and Sick Time Act, and with any collective bargaining agreement or other applicable contract.
+Employers should ensure that their policies and procedures comply with federal, local and state laws, including but not limited to the federal Fair Labor Standards Act (FLSA), the Family Medical Leave Act (FMLA), New York State Labor Laws, and New York City's Earned Sick Time Act, and with any collective bargaining agreement or other applicable contract.

-Discrimination And Protected Categories
+Discrimination and Protected Categories

 Employees are not entitled to a perfect workplace but they are entitled to protection from discrimination.
 Under Federal law, the following are protected categories: age, race, creed, color, religion, gender, sex, pregnancy, national origin, citizen status, metal or physical disability, military status and genetic information.
-Under New York State law, the following are included as protected categories: age, race, creed, color, religion, gender, gender identity or expression, sex, national origin, citizen status, status as a victim of domestic violence, sexual orientation, genetic characteristics or predisposition, marital status, familial status, pregnancy, mental or physical disability, military status, reproductive health decisions and prior arrest or conviction record.
+Under New York State law, the following are protected categories: age, race, creed, color, religion, gender, sex, national origin, citizen status, status as a victim of domestic violence, sexual orientation, genetic characteristics or predisposition, marital status, familial status, pregnancy, mental or physical disability, military status, and prior arrest or conviction record.
 Under New York City law, partnership status is an additional protected category.
-Other laws may also apply, including laws applicable only to government employees and vendors.
+Other laws may also apply, including laws applicable only to government Employees and vendors.